tr4cey/tr4cey.github.io/README.md

-# Hangman made in typescript
+# Hangman Made in TypeScript
 rtracey.com or tr4cey.github.io

 Simple hangman game created in an effort to learn TypeScript, HTML, and CSS